CDOT-EDX/Project/README.md

-*last updated on November 16/2015*
+*last updated on November 18/2015*

+*new option on slideContent - `"clearEvents"` is available, this clears all events on that media or actionable*

 *experimental conditional version, needs testing*